 communications functions.
 Prior experience includes Marketing Specialist for Resource Action Programs, a company that designs and

-implements nationwide energy and water conservation programs; Sales and Marketing Manager for Allegra Printing; and owner of Northern Nevada Real Estate Photography.
+implements nationwide energy and water conservation programs; Sales and Marketing Manager for Allegra Printing; Marketing Director for Silver State Fitness, and owner of Northern Nevada Real Estate Photography.
 He currently serves on the Washoe County School Board for District A, an elected

 former U.S. Army paratrooper and Nevada Army National Guardsman who served in the Kosovo War, and during peacekeeping missions in Haiti and Bosnia.
-He has a B.A. in Journalism
+His military specialty was Public Affairs, which allowed him to cover U.S. soldiers worldwide and serve as spokesman for military units up to Brigade level.
+Kelley has a B.A. in Journalism

 from the University of Nevada, Reno.
 He lives in Reno with his wife Brooke and their son Grant.